SIAM NATURAL

 men.
 Br J Nutr 1990, 63:547-52.

-(39) Prior IA, Davidson F, Salmond CE, Czochanska Z. Cholesterol, coconuts, and
+(39) Prior IA, Davidson F, Salmond CE, Czochanska Z. Cholesterol, coconuts,

-studies.
+Island studies.
 American Journal of Clinical Nutrition 34:1552-1561;1981.

 (40) Projan SJ, Brown-Skrobot S, Schlievert PM, Vandenesch F, Novick RP.
 Glycerol

-monolaurate inhibits the production of beta-lactamase, toxic shock toxin-1, and
+monolaurate inhibits the production of beta-lactamase, toxic shock toxin-1,

-of Bacteriology.
+Journal of Bacteriology.
 176:4204-4209;1994.

 (41) Rabia S. et al. Inactivation of vesicular stomatitis virus by photosensitization